 Some fellowships require a cover letter and resume, just like a traditional employer.
 Other fellowships are project based.
 Students are required to develop their own work project, find an organization that will host them, and then apply to a third party for funding.
 It takes time and care to develop the project and sell it to a funder, but successful applicants get to create their own dream jobs.
-Applications are typically due in early fall of a student’s final year; although, planning should start well in advance.
+Planning should start well in advance.
 If you have a plan to help save the world, even just a small portion of it, project based fellowships may be for you.

 Finding public interest work

 Many public interest employers post jobs with Lewis & Clark, but there are other places to look as well.
 For students looking for summer work, most employers do not post and prefer that you contact them about opportunities.
 Here are some ideas for finding a public interest position:

 - Ask for a copy of the Public Service and Public Interest Directory from the Career & Professional Development Center, which contains listings and descriptions of public interest employers in Oregon and Washington.